ioi-2017/tps/docs/README.md

 ## checker/

 It contains a program, `checker.cpp`, that takes the input, output and answer of a test and checks if the output is correct or wrong, or evaluates the output in partial-scoring tasks.
 It also contains `testlib.h` that the checker file usually uses.
+The file `testlib.h` used in TPS directories is a little bit different from [its official version](https://github.com/MikeMirzayanov/testlib).
+The modifications are to make it compatible with CMS and TPS.

+Note:
+As based on protocol, TPS and CMS read the first lines of standard output/error of the checker (written by `testlib` on quitting the checker), make sure not to print to these streams in the checker code.
+Otherwise, the judgment behavior is undefined.

 ## solution/

-It contains all solutions that are prepared and used in develepment of the task, for different programming languages (all in the same directory).
+It contains all solutions that are prepared and used in development of the task, for different programming languages (all in the same directory).
 Each solution has a verdict that are listed in `solutions.json` file.

 ## solutions.json